• Skip to primary navigation

 This Smoked Salmon Pate recipe is extremely easy to make and to achieve the best results, you need to follow a few simple steps:

 Poach the fresh salmon in simmering water on low heat for 15 minutes, and let it cool down.
-Alternatively use the same amount of smoked salmon or ready-cooked salmon.

-When it is cooled down, place it in a bowl of a food processor along with the cream cheese, smoked salmon, yogurt, horseradish sauce, freshly ground black pepper, and lemon juice.
+When it is cooled down, place it in a bowl of a food processor along with the cream cheese, cold smoked salmon, yogurt, horseradish sauce, freshly ground black pepper, and lemon juice.

 salmon, smoked salmon, cream cheese, horseradish and pepper are placed in a bowl of a food processor

-Blitz it until the mixture is creamy.
-If you want your pate more rustic with some chunky bits, give it a quick blitz using the pulse function.
+If you want your pate more rustic with some delicious chunks, give it a quick blitz using the pulse function.

 chopped chives are added to salmon pate

 Add finely chopped chives, mix well until all is incorporated, and transfer it into a serving bowl.
-Garnish it with some more chopped herbs before serving.

 smokes salmon pate is transferred into a serving bowl

-Top Tips From The Chef
+Top Tips From the Chef

 • Add the salt at the very last minute after tasting the pate, as smoked salmon and cream cheese are already salty.
 You might not even need any salt!